bahrus/custom-enhancements/README.md

 type AttrCoordinates = `{branchitude}.{leafitude}`;
 class MyEnhancement extends ElementEnhancement {

+    //optional -- reserved static property just in case static config = {};

     //optional
-    static config = {};

-    //optional
 	attachedCallback(enhancedElement: Element, enhancementInfo:  EnhancementInfo) {
         //or connectedCallback if that is clearer
+        //only invoked if enhKey is specified
     }

     //optional
 	detachedCallback(enhancedElement: Element, enhancementInfo:  EnhancementInfo) {
         //or disconnectedCallback if that is clearer.
+        //only invoked if enhKey is specified
     }

+    dispose(enhancedElement, enhanceInfo: EnhacementInfo){
+        //prior to garbage collection
+    }

-    //maybe we don't need this, given the better mapping support mentioned above? attributeChangedCallback(
+    //maybe we don't need this,
+    // given the better mapping support mentioned above? attributeChangedCallback(
         coordinates: AttrCoordinates,
         oldValue: string,